 If you have been detained – in a jail, prison or by any military or law enforcement agency – you may have lost many freedoms.
 You may not be able to have contact with family and friends.
 Your movements and schedule may not be in your control.
 But your body is still your own – and you have the right to protection over it.
-We’re attorneys representing sexual abuse victims.
+As sexual abuse attorneys in O’Fallon, IL, we wanted you to know your rights.

 According to a report by the National Prison Rape Elimination Commission, sexual misconduct between inmates and detention facility staff is alarmingly common.
 An officer may require an inmate to engage in sexual acts in exchange for basic necessities – such as toilet paper – or favors – such as contraband.
 An officer may even demand sexual favors and threaten punishments if the inmate does not comply.